Join the RHS today and support our charitable work

 Mon – Fri | 9am – 5pm

-Sempervivum leaf miner was first recorded in southern England during 2008.
-It has spread slowly but can cause serious damage to house leeks.
-It originates from mainland Europe.
+Sempervivum leaf miner was first recorded in southern England during 2008, it originates from mainland Europe.
+It has spread slowly in Britain and remains uncommon.

 Sempervivum leaf miner is a hoverfly that as a larva mines the leaves of Sempervivum species.